 How can you prioritize your debts?

 The loans (handled by you at present) which are to be paid first are called “priority debts.”
-These loans are not necessarily the ones which carry high rates of interest.
+These loans are not necessarily the ones that carry high rates of interest.
 Think what you’re going to lose if you don’t pay up the loan.
 If you are not keeping at par with your mortgage loans then you’re likely to lose your home.
 If you haven’t paid your fuel bills you might as well find your electric connections cut off.
-Non-payment of some debts might even result in court summons as well.
+Non-payment of some debts might even result in court summons as well

 Here’s how you should arrange your payments